“I am only going to be here for 3 years.”

 Grace Groups are designed to be small enough to allow people to get to know one another and yet not so small that it is awkward.
 Each year, we launch more and more small groups who are empowered to learn together, encourage one another and care for one another.
 Right now there are over 20 small groups that meet in and around Ann Arbor and are divided up mostly by life-stage.
 Each group chooses one of the curriculums and then meets usually every other week throughout the year to discuss the curriculum and hang out.

 As you might imagine, creating healthy groups requires some administration.
-If you would like more information, please email Pastor Adam @ who can send you a form to fill out (we are working on adding the form online soon).
-After you fill out and submit the form, we will contact you and connect you with a couple of leaders of groups that may be a great “fit” for you.
+If you would like more information, please email Pastor Alex Bartee @ who can send you a form to fill out (we are working on adding the form online soon).
+After you fill out and submit the form, we will contact you and connect you with a couple of leaders of groups that may be a great fit for you.
 Once you have connected with the leaders, we will check in with you to see if you would like to stay with that group or try another.
-We absolutely believe in the power and importance of Godly relationships, and we encourage you to consider diving into our Grace Groups.
+There is power in Godly relationships, and we encourage you to consider diving into our Grace Groups.